 For the coin's 20th anniversary in 2009, the Austrian Mint produced 6.027 coins of 20 oz with a face value of 2.000 Euros each.

 Furthermore, the Austrian Mint produced 15 special 1.000 oz versions of the Austrian Gold Philharmonic coin for the 15th anniversary of the coin's existence in 2004.
 They are known as "Big Phil" and have a face value of 100.000 Euros each.
 Each of these coins required 130 hours to produce.
 The 15 coins were all sold within two weeks after sales began.

 The Austrian Mint introduced the 1 oz Silver Philharmonic coin in 2008.
 It is struck out of 99.9% pure silver and has a face value of 1.50 Euros.
-The 1 oz silver coin is 3.2 mm thick, but its diameter is identical to the thinner gold coin.
+The 1 oz silver coin is 3.2 mm thick, but its diameter is identical to the thinner Gold Philharmonic coin.
 Austrian Silver Philharmonic coins have the same design as the gold coins but their edge is smooth.
-More than 5 million silver coins were sold between 2008 and 2012.
+More than 54 million pieces of this silver bullion coin were sold between 2008 and 2012.
 The coins are sometimes also referred to as the Vienna Philharmonic silver coins because their name and design was chosen as a tribute to the world-renowned Vienna Philharmonic Orchestra.

 The Austrian Silver Philharmonic page gives more information about the coins and allows you to compare current prices.